-I think it’s really hard for a lot of us to accept that there is a large element of mystery to having and growing a business.
+I think it’s really difficult for a lot of business owners to accept that there is a large element of mystery to having and growing a business.
 Not necessarily the mystery of the how but the mystery of the outcome.

-As business owners with more than likely small-ish budgets as well as livelihoods riding on risk, it can be difficult for us to accept the mystery.
-Phrases like “I can’t afford for this not to work.” are a regular part of our vocabulary.
+As business owners with most likely smallish budgets as well as livelihoods riding on risk, it can be difficult for us to accept the mystery.
+Phrases like “I can’t afford for this not to work” are a regular part of our vocabulary.
+Which I do understand.

 Instead, we can use the mystery to our benefit.
-We can slow down, open up, and allow the outside to come in.
+We can slow down, open up, and allow the possibilities to keep us excited about the process.

 You know, the whole journey.